Hyperthermia: Too Hot for Your Health

-- Drink plenty of liquids—water, fruit, or vegetable juices.
-Aim for eight glasses every day.
-Heat tends to make you lose fluids, so it is very important to remember to keep drinking liquids when it's hot.
-Try to stay away from drinks containing alcohol or caffeine.
+- Drink plenty of liquids, such as water or fruit or vegetable juices.
+Stay away from drinks containing alcohol or caffeine.
 If your doctor has told you to limit your liquids, ask what you should do when it is very hot.

-- If your house is hot, try to spend at least 2 hours during mid-day some place that has air conditioning—for example, go to the shopping mall, movies, library, senior center, or a friend’s house.
+- If your house is hot, try to spend time during mid-day some place that has air conditioning—for example, go to the shopping mall, movies, library, senior center, or a friend’s house.

 - If you need help getting to a cool place, ask a friend or relative.
-Some Area Agencies on Aging, religious groups, or senior centers provide this service.
+Some religious groups, senior centers, and Area Agencies on Aging provide this service.
 If necessary, take a taxi or call for senior transportation.
 Don’t stand outside in the heat waiting for a bus.

 - Dress for the weather.
-Some people find natural fabrics such as cotton to be cooler than synthetic fibers.
-Light-colored clothes feel cooler.
-Don't try to exercise or do a lot of activities when it's hot.
+Some people find natural fabrics, such as cotton, to be cooler than synthetic fibers.

 Headache, confusion, dizziness, or nausea could be a sign of a heat-related illness.
 Go to the doctor or an emergency room to find out if you need treatment.